-#2 Largest Birds of Prey – Andean Condor
+#2 Andean Condor

 Though the Andean Condor is about 2 inches shorter than the California condor, it is heavier and has an even longer wingspan.
 The Andean condor can weigh as much as 33 pounds and have a wingspan from 9 to a little over 10 feet.
 The female is smaller than the male, which is unusual for raptors.
 She also differs from him in that he has a comb and a wattle while she doesn’t.
-Males also have brown eyes while the eyes of the females are red.0
+Males also have brown eyes while the eyes of females are red.

 Like other vultures, they both have naked heads and necks, which makes it less messy to plunge their heads into the innards of rotting carcasses.
 They can also change the color of the skin of their head and neck according to their mood.
 This condor is found in the mountains and deserts of western South America.

-#1 Largest Birds of Prey – California Condor
+#1 California Condor

 At between 46 and 55 inches from its head to its tail, the California condor is the largest bird of prey in the Americas.
 It can weigh as much as 23 pounds and have a nine-and-a-half-foot wingspan.
-Its head and neck are naked save for some black feathers on the forehead and the ring of black feathers around the neck.
+Its head and neck are naked except for some black feathers on the forehead and the ring of black feathers around the neck.
 This bird of prey was once found up and down the west coast of North America but now is found only in the deserts of south-central California.

 California condors, who do mostly eat carrion, are fastidious about their persons and spend much time grooming and preening themselves.
 A California condor can live as long as 45 years in the wild.